gabrielelana/vim-markdown/README.md

 ## Editing
 * when hitting <Tab>/<S-Tab> on a list item it will indent/unindent the item
 * when hitting <Tab>/<S-Tab> on a blockquote it will increase/decrease the quote level
+* when hitting <Enter> on a list item with no text in it (freshly created) it will delete the list item (aka everything till the column 0)

 # TODO